Pedro-V/Pedro-V/README.md

 * Aracaju, Brazil
 * BSc. in Computer Science
+* Languages/Tools I've used or been using:
-* I've been programming in Python, Haskell, C and SQL.
+  * Python, SQL, Haskell, C
-* Interested in data science application to sports, politics etc.
+* Interested in datamining applications to sports, politics etc.
 * 🌱 I’m currently learning R, PowerBI, Tableau and AWS.

 <!---